Jean-alien/big-product-team2/README.md

-## Creating a study tool for students
+##  Creating a study platform for students

 Render: (https://big-product-team2.onrender.com)

-## We are creating a Quiz web platform that allows users to read, create, update and delete quiz questions.
+## 👩🏻‍🔧 We are creating a Quiz study platform that allows users to read, create, update and delete quiz questions 📝.

 1. Come up with name of our app